How many times have you asked yourself this question?

 I mentioned that “sick” fat cells affect your immune system and one of the major side effects of this is an increase in total body inflammation.

-This is a major cause of metabolic disease and why so many struggles to lose weight.
+This is a major cause of metabolic disease and why so many struggle to lose weight.
 Healthy fat cells release anti-inflammatory factors, but if the fat cells become “sick”, then they release pro-inflammatory factors.

 By first repairing your liver function you will start optimizing your fat-burning hormones and start repairing your sick fat cells.